TailuruGanesh/my_first_repository/README.md

 Merges the files that are fetched to current local branch
 ### Pull

-Pull will do two commands at once, that is Fetch + Merge, it doesnt add a separate merge commit to the logs unless there is a conflict
+Pull will do two commands at once, that is Fetch + Merge, it also adds a separate merge commit to the logs

 its best to do a pull before push and use fetch when you only want info from remote but not sure about merging it with your local branch